I am now providing sessions via telephone,

 1 hour session £50

-I am currently working exclusively online and on the telephone in the privacy of the counselling room.
+I am currently working solely online (telephone if preferred) in the privacy of the counselling room.

 Counselling online; pros and cons - a personal perspective